rancher/rancher-tv/programs/office-hours/README.md

 We host the office hours monthly, at two different times:

 - EMEA Session - Third Wednesday of the month at 1300 UTC
-- US Session - Second Wednesday of the month at 1300 PT
+- US Session - Second or Third Wednesday of the month at 1300 PT
+  - This will vary each month according to the schedule of the monthly Rancher meetup, so that Office Hours follows the meetup.

 [Convert this to your local time zone.](https://www.timeanddate.com/worldclock/converter.html)